How To Stop Drinking Alcohol

 Stopping drinking alcohol requires a fierce determination to enter recovery, as well as treatment, a recovery plan, goal-setting, support, and implementing healthy coping methods.

 Because of the vast amount of research that proves the strong correlation between genetics and addiction, it would be easy to blame someone’s mother, father, or another close family member for their drinking problem.
-Yet there are several other factors in place that influence the likeliness of a person making their way through each of the stages of alcoholism.
+Yet several other factors in place influence the likelihood of a person making their way through each of the stages of alcoholism.

-This is important to understand because alcohol abuse can cause serious mental and physical health effects, legal issues, financial and relationship problems, and increase the risk of someone becoming addicted or physically dependent on the substance.
-Luckily, by learning how to stop drinking alcohol, a person can prevent much of this from happening.
+This is important to understand because alcohol use disorder can cause serious mental and physical health effects, legal issues, financial and relationship problems, and increase the risk of someone becoming addicted or physically dependent on the substance.
+By taking steps to reduce or stop drinking, a person can prevent much of this harm from occurring.

 How To Stop Drinking Alcohol: Where Do I Begin?